BHT/SHUTiForResearchers/README.md

 Finally, for those interested in learning more about the function of individual lines of code, please contact the SHUTi for Researchers team, who can share a more extensively commented version of the general syntax.

-We hope that the syntax we have prepared substantially reduces the time needed to manage your SHUTi diary data and compute your diary outcomes.
-For any presentations or published works that leverages files shared here, please cite this GitHub page:
+We hope that the syntax we have prepared substantially reduces the time needed to manage your SHUTi diary data and compute your diary outcomes. **For any presentations or published works that leverages files shared here, please cite both the sleep diary manuscript as well as this GitHub page:**

+**Shaffer, K. M., Daniel, K. E., Frederick, C., Buysse, D. J., Morin, C. M., & Ritterband, L. M. (2023).
+Online sleep diaries: Considerations for system development and recommendations for data management.
+Sleep, 46(10), zsad199.
+DOI: 10.1093/sleep/zsad199**

-**Citation: Shaffer, K.M., Daniel, K.E., & Ritterband, L.M.
+**Shaffer, K.M., Daniel, K.E., & Ritterband, L.M.
 (2023).
 Sleep Diary Data - Formatting and Outcomes Computation for SHUTi for Researchers (Version 3.0) [Source code]. https://github.com/BHT/SHUTiForResearchers.
 DOI: 10.5281/zenodo.7938321**